grid reference TL 864 407Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Located adjacent to former Mauldon brewery buildings (today only the offices remain).
+The White Horse was located adjacent to former Mauldon's brewery buildings (today only the offices remain).
 The inn dates back at least as far as 1822, when the Bury & Norwich Post reported** a stabbing there.

 March 20th 1822